jwworth/jakeworth/content/blog/week-in-review-week-11-2021.md

 never see) the runtime errors.

 I'm getting opinionated about JavaScript imports.
 Below is the format my team has followed for almost a year.
+Imports are alphabetized into three separate
+groups: library imports (React, Lodash, Moment, etc.), components from our codebase ('Header'), and utility functions (API helpers, route helpers, etc.).
 I think any convention is better than no convention.

 ```js
 // library imports, alphabetized